Posted by McElroy Metal ● Feb 24, 2022 9:00 AM

 Beyond that, custom colors to match corporate branding are also much more affordable with metal panels than other product options.

 Conversely, most other building products are limited to the earth tone color categories.
-And suppose the vast array of color options with metal panels don’t offer enough design flexibility.
+And suppose the vast array of color options with metal panels doesn’t offer enough design flexibility.
 In that case, many metal panel styles can install vertically and horizontally, providing designers the ultimate opportunity for creative expression.

-The first significant difference involves their attachment to the substructure.
 As you might guess, exposed fastener panels attach with a screw that pierces the metal panel and penetrates the substructure below.
 Conversely, concealed fastener metal wall panels are attached to the substructure with either a series of clips or via integrated flanges.
 While the visibility of a fastener is one significant difference between the two styles, there are other differences.

 The aesthetic look of the panels is also vastly different.
 Exposed fastener panels tend to have a series of major and minor ribs and often cover 36”, while concealed fastener panels often boast a flush or flat appearance.